A Flexible, Efficient Lakehouse Architecture for Streaming Ingestion

 Yeah, definitely.

-But that isn't always, is that always the case?
-You can retrieve it again,
+Is that always the case?
+You can retrieve it again?

-Yeah.
-Means we can retrieve all, uh, always because, uh, uh, means our data is always there in our data la uh, data source.
-So we do have a data source like DynamoDB, MySQL file storage, which is being managed by the different team, different engineering team.
-But in data lake, we store that data only, which is being used very frequently by, by our customer.
-But if customer need the older data for the bronze layer, then in that case we have to work with, we are, uh, backfill means we have to work with the engineering team and backfill those data to our, uh, Bronx leaders.
+Yes.
+We can retrieve always because our data is always there in our data source.
+We do have data sources like DynamoDB, MySQL, file storage, which is managed by different teams.
+But in data lake, we store only data which is used very frequently by our customers.
+If customers need older data for the bronze layer, then we have to work with the engineering team and backfill those data to our bronze layer.